1jour1vin

 Wines of Corsica

-Corsican wines, fruits of the vineyard of beauty
+Corsican wines, the fruits of a beautiful vineyard

-Developed by the Greeks in the 6th century BC and then by the Romans, Corsica's vineyards are incredibly rich and produce a wine that is well worth discovering.
-Aleria wine had already gained renown in the Greek cities and then in the Roman Empire.
-The success of Corsican wines in the Mediterranean basin and the incidental expansion of vineyards marked the following periods until the second half of the 19th century.
+Developed by the Greeks in the 6th century B.C. and later by the Romans, Corsica’s vineyards are incredibly rich and produce a wine well worth discovering.
+Aleria wine had already gained renown in Greek cities and later throughout the Roman Empire.
+The success of Corsican wines in the Mediterranean basin and the subsequent expansion of vineyards characterized the following periods up until the second half of the 19th century.
 Powdery mildew, phylloxera, and then the world wars completed the commercial decline of Corsican vineyards.
-It was not until the 1950s that Corsican viticulture began to flourish again, but it was strengthened by a rich history, expertise, and terroir that ensured the quality of its wines.
+It was not until the 1950s that Corsican viticulture began to flourish again, but it did so drawing on a rich history, expertise, and terroir that ensured the quality of its wines.

-Covering nearly 8,000 hectares, Corsica's vineyards are spread across the island's entire coastline and boast nine appellations d'origine contrôlée (AOC), including the renowned wines of Figari, Ajaccio, and Patrimonio
+Covering nearly 8,000 hectares, Corsica’s vineyards are spread along the island’s entire coastline and boast nine appellations d’origine contrôlée (AOCs), notably including the wines of Figari, Ajaccio, and Patrimonio

-Among the most commonly used grape varieties, most of which are specific to Corsica, are Niellucciu, Sciaccarellu, Aléatico, and Barbarossa for red and rosé wines, and Vermentinu and Bianco Gentile for white wine.
+Among the most commonly used grape varieties—most of which are native to Corsica—are Niellucciu, Sciaccarellu, Aléatico, and Barbarossa for red and rosé wines, and Vermentinu and Bianco Gentile for white wine.

-Corsica enjoys unparalleled sunshine in France, even in winter, while benefiting from the cool sea breeze, microclimates in the valleys, and a good balance that prevents vine diseases and water stress.
-The Corsican vineyard covers more than 8,000 hectares, divided into a regional appellation Vins de Corse, two cru appellations Ajaccio and Patrimonio, five village appellations Corse Calvi, Corse Coteaux du Cap Corse, Corse Figari, Corse Porto-Vecchio, Corse Sartene, and a Vin Doux Naturel (VDN) appellation.
-Muscat of Cap Corse.
-Its soils consist of limestone in the north and south of the island, granite in the west, schist in the east, and sedimentary alluvium in the center.
-There is also the appellation IGP Isle of Beauty which exists, allowing Corsican wines to be authenticated.
+Corsica enjoys unparalleled sunshine in France, even in winter, while benefiting from the cool sea breeze, microclimates in the valleys, and a good balance that helps prevent vine diseases and water stress.
+Corsican vineyards cover more than 8,000 hectares, divided into one regional appellation, Vins de Corse; two cru appellations, Ajaccio and Patrimonio; five village appellations—Corse Calvi, Corse Coteaux du Cap Corse, Corse Figari, Corse Porto-Vecchio, and Corse Sartene; and one Vin Doux Naturel (VDN) appellation.
+Muscat from Cap Corse.
+The soils consist of limestone in the north and south of the island, granite in the west, schist in the east, and sedimentary alluvium in the center.
+There is also the appellation IGP Isle of Beauty that exists, which allows for the authentication of Corsican wines.

-The best Corsican wines, most appreciated by connoisseurs, are made from local grape varieties, the result of the island's long history of winegrowing.
-There are around thirty varieties, including Paga Debiti, Malvoisie, Vermentino, Carcajolo Blanc, and Bianco Gentile for white wines; Nielluccio, Sciarcello, and Carcajolo Noir for red wines.
-Enough to take you on a journey with just a glass in your hand.
+The finest Corsican wines, the most prized by connoisseurs, are made from local grape varieties that stem from the island’s long winemaking tradition.
+There are about thirty of them, including Paga Debiti, Malvasia, Vermentino, Carcajolo Bianco, and Bianco Gentile for white wines; and Nielluccio, Sciarcello, and Carcajolo Noir for red wines.
+Enough to take you on a journey with just a glass in hand.

 Food and wine pairings

-White and rosé wines are the perfect accompaniment to many appetizers, fish and seafood starters, and goat and sheep cheese platters such as brocciu.
-Red wines, such as a Faustine Red 2018, pair well with dishes such as lamb with olives, kid goat with rosemary, or osso buco, as well as with a platter of local charcuterie (figatellu, lonzu, prisuttu).
+White and rosé wines pair perfectly with a variety of appetizers, fish and seafood starters, and cheese platters featuring goat and sheep cheeses such as brocciu.
+Red wines, such as a Faustine Rouge 2018, pair well with dishes such as lamb with olives, young goat with rosemary, or osso buco, as well as with a platter of local cured meats (figatellu, lonzu, prisuttu).

 For more information, visit the official website for wines from the Corsica region.

-Buy the best Corsican wines in a private sale!
+Buy the best Corsican wines at a private sale!

 Rated site